Mentorioum/reactjs-web-app-mentorium/content/context-and-error-boundaries.md

 # Practice

 ### Exercise.1 - Improve the contact list
-Improve the contact list which has been created earlier.
+Improve the contact list which has been created earlier

 1. Create a contact list wrapper which will be used like provider related to the context api.
 1. Contact list component should be a consumer and gets the contact collection from wrapper.